NiklasTiede/imdb-clone/README.md

 npm start
 ```

+The FE is served to `http://localhost:3000/.
+We can search for movies and more.

 I also added a [Makefile](Makefile) as a little cheat sheet to refresh our memory for all the important commands
 we use during development.